NOTE: In January 2021, the DfE issued a revised version of KCSIE 2020 with changes strictly limited to those related to the UK leaving the EU.

 - The referee's relationship with the candidate, e.g. did they have a working relationship and how long has the referee known the candidate;

 - How they have demonstrated that they meet the person specification;

 - Whether the referee is satisfied that the person has the ability and is suitable to undertake the job;

-- Whether the applicant has been the subject of any disciplinary sanctions and whether the application has had any allegations made against him/her or concerns raised, which relate either to the safety and welfare of, or the applicants behaviour towards, children and young people.
+- Whether the applicant has been the subject of any disciplinary sanctions and whether the application has had any allegations made against them or concerns raised, which relate either to the safety and welfare of, or the applicants behaviour towards, children and young people that were substantiated (for school employees).
 Details about the outcome of any such concern should be sought;

 - Whether the referee is satisfied that the candidate is suitable to work with children/young people/Adults at Risk.
 If not, for details of the referee's concerns and the reason why the person might be unsuitable.